Exclusion Rules

 When a donation meets a "Do not email" exclusion criteria, a "Not Sent" flag will be added in the Email column of the Donations tab for the applicable donation.
 If you hover over the flag, the reason -- "Met Exclusion Criteria" -- will appear in a tooltip.
 The donor will not be added to the block list.

-If you have enabled Advanced Settings that infer eligibility from previous donations, donations marked ineligible from exclusion rules will apply.
+If you have enabled Advanced Settings that infer eligibility from previous donations, donations marked closed from exclusion rules will apply.

-Records that meet the exclusion rule will not flow into 360MatchPro.
-The record will not appear within 360MatchPro and automated emails will not be generated.
+Records that meet the exclusion rule will not flow into the matching module.
+The record will not appear within the matching module and automated emails will not be generated.
 We only recommend using this exclusion action in very specific situations, as it can complicate testing.

 Note that for debugging purposes, the donation ID and timestamp for all records that meet this exclusion criteria will be logged by Double the Donation.